mightytribble/SillyTavern-rag-context-injector/README.md

 - Injects retrieval tools and configuration into chat completion requests, allowing the model to query RAG systems via tool calling.
 - Supports multiple retrieval providers (Vertex AI Search, Google Search, Custom JSON).
 - Allows for flexible configuration of retrieval settings, including maximum results and maximum tokens.
-- Supports function calling and retrieval tools.
+- Supports linking to a specific Connection Profile, so extension can be enabled by changing profiles.
-- Allows for custom system prompts and queries with familiar macros you know and love.
+- Allows for custom system prompts and RAG queries with familiar macros you know and love.

 ## Installation